 Should Your Parents Track Your Location Debate

-When Scott read an article on a popular teen driving website about GPS trackers and vehicle tracking devices being used for teen tracking applications, he began to think that a real-time GPS tracking system could be the solution to alleviate his constant worrying.
-Scott watched news stories on tracking systems being used to catch cheating spouses and vehicle tracking devices being used to catch criminals such as drug traffickers, but he thought GPS tracking being used for teen tracking applications was an amazing concept.
-Scott thought he could buy a real-time vehicle tracking device, take it to a local audio alarm store for installation and then be able to monitor his daughter’s driving speed and location in real-time with the GPS tracker.
+When Scott read an article on a popular teen driving website about the benefits of a GPS tracking device for parents, he began to think that a real-time GPS tracking system could be the solution to alleviate his constant worrying.
+Scott watched news stories on car tracking device systems being used to catch cheating spouses and vehicle tracking devices being used to catch criminals such as drug traffickers, but he thought GPS tracking being used for teen tracking applications was an amazing concept.
+Scott thought he could buy a real-time vehicle tracking device, take it to a local audio alarm store for installation, and then be able to monitor his daughter’s driving speed and location in real-time with the GPS tracker.
 He felt his worries melting away at the thought.

 Live GPS Tracker For Teenager Car

 Scott purchased a GPS tracker called the SilverCloud GPS online from a website for $199.00.
 Scott learned through his research that all real-time GPS tracking requires wireless charges and, therefore, a monthly service obligation would appear on his credit card statement every month for $39.95.
 The good thing was there was no contract for the wireless service and he could cancel the service at any time at no charge.
 This was perfect because Scott really only wanted to use the tracking system for about 6 months to confirm that his daughter was either driving safely or discover she was not and he could then help shape her driving behavior.

 As originally planned, Scott took the real-time GPS car tracker to a local audio alarm retail store and they installed the device into his daughter’s car within 15 minutes for less than $100.
 The installers even mentioned that they see a lot of parents now using GPS tracking systems for teen tracking applications.